 Review Current Estate Planning Documents

-Keeping estate planning documents (such as your will and/or revocable trust) up to date allows your property to reach your heirs and confirm that the appropriate fiduciaries have been appointed to carry out your intentions.
-Your fiduciaries will also need to properly settle your affairs by satisfying your debts, paying your final taxes and distributing what is left over to your heirs.
-When reviewing estate planning documents, consider the following questions:
+Keeping estate planning documents (such as your will and/or revocable trust) up to date allows your property to reach your heirs and confirms that the appropriate fiduciaries have been appointed to carry out your intentions.
+Consider the following questions:

 Assemble a Fact Book of Important Information for your Fiduciaries and Beneficiaries

-- Provide the names and contact information for all of your advisors, including your:
+- the names and contact information for your advisors, such as your attorney, accountant, spiritual advisor and funeral director.

-- Provide information regarding the location of your original documents, such as your will, any trusts, insurance and annuity contracts, buy-sell agreements, business documents and any other documents that would be relevant to your particular estate.
+- information regarding the location of your original documents, such as your will, any trusts, insurance and annuity contracts.

-- Provide information regarding your online presence, such as account names and even passwords.
+- information regarding your online presence, such as account names and even passwords.
 The use of this information is subject to each online account provider’s service agreement (which vary greatly from provider to provider).
-If the provider’s service agreement allows you to designate a successor user for an account, do so in compliance with the service agreement and list that person in the fact book.
-Remember, in some jurisdictions it may be against the law (subject to criminal penalties) to use someone else’s passwords.
-Be sure to consult an attorney before attempting to access a decedent’s online or social media accounts.
+If the provider’s service agreement allows you to designate a successor user for an account, do so in compliance with the service agreement and list that person in your fact book.

 Remember “Who Does What” and Appoint the Right People